Am I Being Scammed? Learn How to Avoid Scams

 They’re often sent out in mass amounts.
 Because of this, many times, the messages are worded strangely or from a contact you wouldn’t expect to hear from.
 Use caution with these messages.

-Prize giveaways are also a scam threat on social media – in fact, nearly 150,000 people reported this kind of fraud to law enforcement in 2021.
+Prize giveaways are also an online scam threat on social media.
 Accounts post giveaways that aren’t real, encouraging users to enter their information to win a great prize.
 Instead, their information is stolen.

 A woman holding a sign reading "Scams"